Param1304/AI_Powered_Emotion_Detector/README.md

 - Analyzing **text inputs** with a fine-tuned BERT model for mood classification.
 - Detecting **facial expressions** using OpenCV’s Haar cascades (face, smile, and eye detection) to infer emotions in real time.
-- Implementing **voice emotion detection** using Librosa to extract audio features from 5-second recordings and classify them into emotion categories.
+- Implementing **voice emotion detection** using Librosa and Ffmpeg to extract audio features from 5-second recordings and classify them into emotion categories.
 ---

 ## Features

 - **Multi-modal Emotion Detection**
   - **Text-based Analysis**: Leverages a finetuned BERT model with cosine similarity to classify user text input into 4 categories viz.
 Normal, Anxiety, Depression, or Suicidal.
-  - **Facial Emotion Recognition**: Utilizes OpenCV for real-time detection of facial expressions, employing haarcascades for face, smile, and eye detection.
+  - **Facial Emotion Recognition**: Utilizes OpenCV for real-time detection of facial expressions, employing haarcascades for emotion detection from face, smile, and eye characteristics.
   - **Voice Emotion Detection**: Records 5 seconds of audio via the browser, extracts features (MFCC, chroma, spectral contrast) with Librosa, and classifies emotion.
 - **Task Optimization Engine**
   - Provides personalized task recommendations based on the detected emotional state.